Australia’s Upcoming Tax Cuts: Relief for Millions Starting July 2024

 Typical Working Family

 For instance, consider a family with two full-time working parents: one earning $80,000 and the other $90,000.
-Thanks to the upcoming tax cuts, this family can expect a combined tax cut of $3,608.
+Thanks to the 2024 tax cuts, this family received a combined tax cut of $3,608.
 This significant sum could allow them to address higher costs of living or invest in their children’s education or future.

 Higher Income Earners

-For those in higher-income brackets, the benefits are also notable.
-A single taxpayer earning $150,000 will see a reduction in the amount of tax owed, allowing for greater financial flexibility.
-By elevating the tax thresholds, more individuals will find themselves in lower tax brackets, further enhancing disposable income.
+For those in higher-income brackets, the benefits were also notable.
+A single taxpayer earning $150,000 saw a reduction in the amount of tax owed, gaining greater financial flexibility.
+By elevating the tax thresholds, more individuals moved into lower tax brackets, enhancing disposable income.

 Long-Term Consequences of the Tax Cuts